 To join this hike you should be able to walk 6-7 hours a day and need a good fitness level.
 This trip is included with food during the trek and all accommodations.
 Please click the itinerary section and includes and excludes section.

-We trek to Mt Toubkal through the high passes of the Atlas Mountains which will allow us to enjoy spectacular views of the mountains, we will also experience cultural city of Morocco, Marrakech, on the way to trek we will also visit the famous Berber village.
+We trek to Mt Toubkal through the high passes of the Atlas Mountains which will allow us to enjoy spectacular views of the mountains, we will also experience the cultural city of Morocco, Marrakech, on the way to trek we will also visit the famous Berber village.

-Please check the itinerary, price and date of departure.
+Please check the itinerary, price, and date of departure.

 Day 1: Fly from Dublin Arrival to Marrakech

 Arrive in Marrakech.
 Private transfer from the airport to the hotel.
 The group meeting, dinner, and itinerary discussion.

 Day 2: Oukaimeden (2,600m) – Tizi Nadi (2,900m) – Tacheddirt Village (2,300m)

 Today we transfer by car with guides to Oukaimeden, which is the trek’s starting point, and where you’ll meet your mule team to load our bags and equipment.
 You will visit some ancient relics, then walk towards Tacheddirt passing by Tizi Nadi to arrive at the valley.
 Overnight in a lodge.
 Have a tea inside a Berber house in the late afternoon and walk the village.
 Accommodation: Dar Techdirt Lodge.
 Meals: full board Walking distance: 5-6 hours